204g1a0565/CSE-2020-24-Batch-B11/README.md

-# Title: Intelligent Liver Disease Prediction and Hospital Recommendation System using Machine Learning Techniques
+# Title: Predictive Analytics with Machine Learning for Fraud Detection of Online Marketing Transactions

 ##Team Members